 NBA Calls Off News Conferences For Players In China As Controversy Lingers

-After several days of controversy, the NBA will complete its exhibition series in China with Saturday's game between the Los Angeles Lakers and Brooklyn Nets.
-But the league says basketball players, including two of the game's biggest stars in LeBron James and James Harden, will not address the media in news conferences afterwards.
+After several days of controversy, the NBA will complete its exhibition series in China with Saturday's game between the Los Angeles Lakers and the Brooklyn Nets.
+But the league says basketball players, including two of the game's biggest stars in LeBron James and Kyrie Irving, will not address the media in news conferences after.

 While no formal conferences will take place, a league source tells NPR that if the Lakers and Nets decide to hold their media gatherings independent of the NBA, they are welcome to do so — and that there would be no repercussions from the league.
 The source also says the league hasn't had any discussions about what the teams might decide.

-Saturday's game will end a rocky week between the NBA and China, sparked by an NBA team executive's since deleted-tweet voicing support for pro-democracy protests in Hong Kong.
+Saturday's game will end a rocky week between the NBA and China, sparked by an NBA team executive's since-deleted tweet voicing support for pro-democracy protests in Hong Kong.

-The NBA said it adopted the no-news conferences policy for the rest of its games in China after conferring with players and teams.
+The NBA said it canceled news conferences for the rest of its games in China after conferring with players and teams.

 "We have decided not to hold media availability for our teams for the remainder of our trip in China," the NBA says in a statement.